 By stepping up the greening of the EU tourism ecosystem, industry and destinations would not only contribute to CO2 reduction and a better-protected environment but would also benefit from reduced costs and reinforced competitiveness.
 Responsible tourists would benefit from an improved travel experience while contributing to the well-being of host communities.

-EU support in reducing the environmental footprint of tourism
+EU support to reduce the environmental footprint of tourism

 The EU has been supporting and promoting greener tourism for years.
 Here are some examples of how the EU is facilitating the process.